Anna Periquet: Dance and DanceSport

-Perhaps the most surprising credential of Periquet is being a multi-awarded Latin American dancesport athlete.
-Together with dance partner Larry Iguidez Jr., they have consistently received accolades from various local and international competitions in the past three years.
-Among the notable championships the dancesport couple bagged are the gold medals for Latin 4-Dance and Latin 3-Dance in the 2008 International Millennium Open to the World Competition held in Singapore.
+With dance partner Larry Iguidez Jr., she have received accolades from local and international competitions.
+Among the couple's notable championships are the gold medals for Latin 4-Dance and Latin 3-Dance in the 2008 International Millennium Open to the World Competition held in Singapore.

 Periquet began formal training in Latin Discipline under World and Philippine DanceSport champion Edna Ledesma in 2006, and World 10-Dance DanceSport champion Paul Harris from United Kingdom.
 Harris is best known as the choreographer of Harry Potter films.

 At the age of 3, Periquet began formal training in classical ballet under Totoy Oteyza and Inday Gaston Mañosa of Hariraya Dance Company.
 She also took classical ballet workshops in the US and in Geneva, Switzerland.
 At the age of 6, she began formal training in tap dance under Rose Borromeo of the Academy of the Performing Arts.
 Periquet is also technically trained in modern jazz, cheer dance and tap dance.